Kansas State squares off against George Washington in Charlotte Amalie, Virgin Islands - WTOP News

 Charlotte Amalie, Virgin Islands; Friday, 8 p.m.
 EST

-BOTTOM LINE: Kansas State will face George Washington at Virgin Islands Sport & Fitness Center in Charlotte Amalie, Virgin Islands.
+BOTTOM LINE: Kansas State will take on George Washington at Virgin Islands Sport & Fitness Center in Charlotte Amalie, Virgin Islands.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.